Current Projects

 Mendon Meadows Analysis

-This project, which has taken the backburner with work and the bike comfort project, is an attempt to predict future population counts and distributions of Ute Lady’s Tresses (Spiranthes diluvialis) at the Mendon Meadows.
+This project is an attempt to predict future population counts and distributions of Ute Lady’s Tresses (Spiranthes diluvialis) at the Mendon Meadows.
 The site is currently owned by the Bear River Land Conservancy, and was gifted as a mitigation project for the Ruby Pipeline project.
 The site is home to the currently threatened species of orchid and the population and distribution has been collected since 2012.
 Using local weather station data, we are looking to find a correlation between seasonal weather and population counts to better inform conservation efforts.
 Below is one of a dozen maps created to visualize each year of population counts.